sohanjs111/Python/Week 3/For loop/Practice Quiz/Readme.md

 Not sure whether to use a for loop or a while loop?
 Remember that a while loop is great for performing an action over and over until a condition has changed.
 A for loop works well when you want to iterate over a sequence of elements.

 # The Range() Function

-Previously we had used the range() function by passing it a single parameter, and it generated a sequence of numbers from 0 to one less than we specified.
-But the range() function can do much more than that.
+We have used the range() function by passing it a single parameter, and it generated a sequence of numbers from 0 to one less than we specified.
 We can pass in two parameters: the first specifying our starting point, the second specifying the end point.
 Don't forget that the sequence generated won't contain the last element; it will stop one before the parameter specified.

 The range() function can take a third parameter, too.
 This third parameter lets you  alter the size of each step.
 So instead of creating a sequence of numbers incremented by 1, you can generate a sequence of numbers that are incremented by 5.